noisebridge/Intro-Python/docs/lesson02.rst

 	Converts a string to lowercase.

 str.replace(old, new[, count])
-	Useds to replace part of a string with another piece.
+	Used to replace part of a string with another piece.

 str.title()
 	Converts a string to titlecase ex 'bow ties are cool' would be converted to 'Bow Ties Are Cool'